Ilshidur/rvc-v2-crepe-docker/README.md

 -> http://localhost:7865

+As this is a Gradio app, you can interact with it using the WebSocket API to automate voice cloning.

 ## Querying using the Gradio API

 Check out the `example` folder to have an insight of a Node.js client infering an audio file using a pre-existing model.